parrt/msds501/notes/operations.md

 When writing out the plan for a program, always keep in mind that the computer is executing one operation after the other so the setting up the right sequence is critical.

-After we learn more about program planning (up next), we'll see in [Model of Computation](computation.md) that programs can execute statements conditionally or even repeat a pattern until a condition is met.
+After we learn more about program planning (up next), we'll see in [Model of Computation](computation.md) that programs can execute statements conditionally or even repeat an operation until a condition is met.

 ## Summary

-The two most commonly-used patterns are probably map and filter but here's a handy list:
+The two most commonly-used operations are probably map and filter but here's a handy list:

 * Map.
 Apply an operator or function to every element of a sequence.
 * Accumulate.
 Accumulate a value or values while traversing a sequence.